Type system¶

 cyclic dependencies are allowed but not true ones.

 The import behaves like cut and pasting the imported code.
 It is not a reference to the file, but rather a cut and paste of functionality.
-This means that when importing a variable, it creates a copy.
-If two files import the same variable, they are not referencing the same variable, but each has a separate copy.
+This means that when importing a constant or lambda, it creates a copy.
+If two files import the same declaration, they are not referencing the same declaration, but each has a separate copy.

-The import is delayed until the imported variable is used in the local file.
-There is no order guarantee between imported files, just that the code needed to compute the used imported variables is executed before.
+The import is delayed until the imported declaration is used in the local file.
+There is no order guarantee between imported files, just that the code needed to compute the used imported declarations is executed before.

 The import statement is a filename or path without the file extension.